-Orlando Adjustment of Status Lawyer (in removal proceedings)
+Orlando Adjustment of Status Lawyers (in removal proceedings)

 Orlando Adjustment of Status lawyer John Gihon helps people avoid deportation in the Orlando Immigration Court by applying for adjustment of status.
 In certain situations, a person who is in deportation (removal) proceedings can adjust their status to avoid deportation and to obtain or re-obtain a greencard.
 For example, a person who entered the United States with a visitor visa (B2 visa) and overstayed the authorized period of stay is deportable.
 However, if that person got married to a United States citizen, he or she might be eligible to adjust their status to that of a Lawful Permanent Resident, even if in deportation proceedings and even if he or she overstayed their visa by several years.